yale-nova/found-in-translation/README.md

 ```
 The `attacks` directory contains code for evaluating our attack (`fit`), IHOP, and the Naive Bayes baseline.
 The `data` directory contains preprocessed training and testing datasets used in our evaluation. `model_weights` stores our trained language models for each evaluated use case. `scripts` contains bash and python scripts to run all attacks and plot the results shown in our paper.

+For the full contents of `data` and `model_weights` needed for evaluation, please download our artifact from Zenodo with the DOI [10.5281/zenodo.15602651](https://doi.org/10.5281/zenodo.15602651).

 ### Datasets
 ```
 data/